 Cloudiway has developed a number of tools to enable seamless migration for the most intricate migrations.
 Our supplementary tools include:

 These tools are available as additional modules, and therefore incur an extra cost.
-Please contact us for more information on firstname.lastname@example.org.
+Please contact us for more information.

-Cloudiway provides a coexistence tool for calendar free/busy time display.
+Cloudiway provides a coexistence suite for calendar free/busy display and GALSync.
 For example, a G Suite user on one can check the free/busy time of an Office 365 user.
-Coexistence manages cross-platform communication with no impact on the end user.
+It also creates all users as contacts both sides and keep the address books up to date.
+Coexistence manages cross-platform communication with no impact on the end-user.
 It provides a seamless connection between two different remote systems during the migration.

 To discuss any of these supplementary tools further, please get in touch with your existing Cloudiway contact, or via firstname.lastname@example.org.